birko/SuperFakturaAPI.NET/README.md

 # SuperFakturaAPI.NET
 .NET client library for SuperFaktura API.
 Codes are wrapped as .net Shared Library.
-So you can download them and include into your programs or .dll libraries
+So you can download them and include into your programs or .dll libraries.
+Library uses System.Net.Http.HttpClient as communication layer and Newtonsoft.Json for serialization and deserialization

 ## Client structure
 The main api client has this hierarchy.
 Most of used classes is from **Birko.SuperFaktura** namespace

 ### 1. SuperFaktura
-Also: **SuperFakturaCZ**  and **SuperFakturaAt**
+Also: **SuperFakturaCZ**  and **SuperFakturaAT**
 Main class.
 Ensures the propper API calling, serialization of request parameters and deserialization of response from SuperFaktura servers.
 It ensures that the delay between api calls is more than 1 second.